COO & Co-Founder, DemandFarm

 Always Be Closing Optimizing

 Segregating your sales resources into respective ‘Land’ and ‘Expand’ efforts is the next step.
-Here’s how you can polish both the sides of the coin to ensure that the odds are always in your favor:
+Here’s how you can polish both sides of the coin to ensure that the odds are always in your favor:

 The momentum of your landing efforts is based on both the speed and scale of execution.
 Principles of optimization here include:

-- Identifying the type of sales opportunity that you are chasing and customizing your playbook strategy.
+- Identifying the type of sales enablement opportunity that you are chasing and customizing your playbook strategy.
 For instance, one customer may need convincing arguments while the other might want to be educated first.

 - Making your initial deal as simple as possible.
 Instead of pinpointing dozens of issues and features, focus your attention on a single value proposition that you are confident about.